AntonOresten/Isosceles-Fractal/README.md

 Scroll wheel can also be used for incrementing the angle.

-Press C to switch between normal and anti-aliased lines.
+Press C to switch between "normal" and anti-aliased lines.

+Q and W changes the width of normal lines